vladimir-vovk/env-setup/README.md

 Bootstrap you dev environment in minutes not hours! 🛠️
 </p>

-Please read [Why Our Dev Setup Sucks](https://dev.to/vladimirvovk/why-our-dev-setup-sucks-il1) article for details.
+Please read [Automate Your Dev Environment Setup](https://dev.to/vladimirvovk/why-our-dev-setup-sucks-il1) article for details.

 ## Quick Start